Estimating the Hurst parameter from the zero vanna implied volatility and its dual: Introduction

 As we shall demonstrate the approximations \eqref{rolloos} also enable accurate approximation of the Hurst parameter $H$ using only a discrete set of IVs.
 To see this recall that as has been shown by Al\`os et al. \cite{ALV} and Fukasawa \cite{F1,F2} the short time-to-maturity $(T-t \ll 1)$ ATM skew has the following property:

 It follows from the above and \eqref{rolloos} that

 This approximation for the Hurst parameter is appealing because it does not depend on specific model parameters.
 Hence, it can be used without first calibrating a specific stochastic volatility model.
-If volatility is indeed driven by fractional noise, as put forward by among others Comte and Renault \cite{CR} for $H > 1/2$ and Gatheral et al. \cite{GJR} for $H < 1/2$, then the approximation \eqref{Happrox} provides a straightforward way to estimate the Hurst parameter from the IV surface.
+If volatility is indeed driven by fractional noise, as put forward by among others Comte and Renault \cite{CR} for $H > 1/2$ and Al\`os, Le\'on and Vives \cite{ALV} for $H < 1/2$, then the approximation \eqref{Happrox} provides a straightforward way to estimate the Hurst parameter from the IV surface.
 Note also that our estimation of $H$ is easier to carry out than using short-dated volatility swaps (Al\`os and Shiraya \cite{AS}) since volatility swaps are illiquid.

 In spite of the practical usefulness of the approximations, Rolloos does not give any insight into the approximation errors.
 This is due to the fact that the approximations were derived by Taylor expansions of the `mixing' formula due to Hull and White \cite{HW}, Romano and Touzi \cite{RoT}, and Willard \cite{W}.
 Even though a Taylor expansion is straightforward, in this particular case it is unable to give information on the approximation errors.
 In contrast, techniques from Malliavin calculus have been shown to be quite powerful in proving limit theorems and providing error bounds.
 This is the main contribution of our paper: by using techniques from Malliavin calculus we will prove limit theorems for the approximations \eqref{rolloos}.